realspinner/zx-evo/pentevo/docs/TSconf/tsconf_en.md

 Currently available in this [file](TSconf.xls).

-## Процессор и память
+## CPU and memory

-### Страничная адресация памяти
+### Paged addressing of the memory

-TS конфигурация позволяет адресовать до 4096кБ ОЗУ и 512кБ ПЗУ.
+TS configuration is capable to address up to 4096KB of RAM and 512KB of ROM memory.

-Since Z80 CPU has 16-bit address bus it can only access 64kB of memory.
+Since Z80 CPU has 16-bit address bus it can only access 64KB of memory.
 CPU addressable span is split into four regions - *windows*.
-Each *window* is 16kB and has its dedicated 8-bit register to select memory *page* to be mapped into the correspondent CPU addresses.
-256 *pages* 16kB each give 4096kB of addressable memory.
+Each *window* is 16KB wide and has its dedicated 8-bit register to select memory *page* to be mapped into the corresponding CPU addresses range.
+256 *pages* of 16KB each yield in 4096KB of addressable memory.

-Since ROM is only 512kB three MSBs of correspondent *page* register are not used when ROM is selected for mapping.
+Since ROM is just 512KB, three MSBs of corresponding *page* register are not used when ROM is selected for mapping.

-See table below for *windows* addresses and *page* registers.
+See the table below for *windows* addresses and *page* registers.

 CPU *window*|CPU address|*Page* register|R/W|Reset value
 ----------|---------------|------------------------|---|----